ConaGo/Quizflip/README.md

 - Frontend Web -> React(NextJs)
 - Frontend App -> React Native

+# Development Goals

+1. Maintain good test coverage
+2. Do not absctract to early - Make it work then refactor
+3. Develop mobile- and web-application in sync

 # Core Ideas

 The app lives in a monorepo and is bootstrapped, organized and commanded through Nx